- 30 Jan 2019 10:16 AM

 - Hungary Matters

-The Council also left the O/N central bank deposit rate at 0.15 percent and the O/N collateralised loan rate at 0.90 percent at the meeting.
+The council also left the O/N central bank deposit rate at -0.15% and the O/N collateralised loan rate at 0.90% at the meeting.
 The two rates demarcate the central bank’s “interest rate corridor”.